-South Africa’s political and economic influence is growing: it has become a regional and continental powerhouse, and is a member of the G20, the UN Security Council and is chair of the Africa Union.
+South Africa’s political and economic influence is important as the country is a significant regional and continental player, a member of the G20 and the UN Security Council, and is chair of the Africa Union.
 The country joined the BRICS (Brazil, Russia, India, China and South Africa) group of major emerging economies in 2010.

-HIV: South Africa is home to more people living with HIV than any other country.
-An estimated 5.6 million South Africans are currently living with the virus.
-Stigma and discrimination still present a barrier to effective testing and treatment and so hundreds of people die every day because of HIV.
+Stigma and discrimination still present a barrier to effective testing and treatment, so hundreds of people die every day because of HIV.

 Christian Aid works in South Africa to tackle the structures that perpetuate inequality and poverty.
-Through our partners, whose work is informed by the experience of poor South Africans, we help the poorest and most marginalised communities fight for the change that will benefit many hundreds of thousands of people at a national level.
+Through our partners, we help the poorest and most marginalised communities fight for the change that will benefit many hundreds of thousands of people at a national level.

-Our South African partners work on social and economic justice issues including campaigning for support for those living with HIV or for welfare provision for the elderly and vulnerable.
-We also support campaigns on climate change and tax at national and international level.
+Our South African partners work on social and economic justice issues, including campaigning for support for those living with HIV and for welfare provision for the elderly and vulnerable.
+We also support campaigns on tax at national and regional level.